-Decorating a bedroom is exciting—it's the place you'll likely spend the most time, and turning it into a serene sanctuary befitting your unique personal style is pretty fun (it probably helps that it was the first place many of us got to unleash our creativity back in childhood).
+Decorating a bedroom is exciting—it's the place you'll likely spend the most time, and turning it into a serene sanctuary befitting your unique personal style is pretty fun.
 But there's something about nightstands that just seem a little...uninspired.
-Boxy, generic-looking, and nowhere near as chic and clever as the other fixings in our boudoirs, we find ourselves putting off that final purchase far longer than is appropriate (and knocking over more than our fair share of water glasses in the middle of the night, in the meantime).
+Boxy, generic-looking, and nowhere near as chic and clever as the other fixings in our boudoirs, we find ourselves putting off that final purchase far longer than is appropriate.

-But no more.
 Contrary to our humdrum perception of nightstands, some crafty homeowners and deft designers have us looking at these bedside workhorses in a new way.
-Whether they're utilizing atypical furniture pieces in place of traditional nightstands, or are mixing up the classic pair of matching pieces with something a little more eclectic, these spaces prove that nightstands don't have to be the practical-but-not-so-pretty pieces we once thought they were.
+Whether they're utilizing atypical furniture pieces in place of traditional nightstands, or are mixing up the classic pair of matching pieces with something a little more eclectic, these spaces prove that nightstands don't have to be purely practical.

 This tree-shaped shelf makes clever use of space between two beds in a children's room—and gets items up off the floor in one fell swoop.
 (Plus, its two-sided style encourages sharing—a good thing in any family setting.)